 Going back to product design, premiumness are subtle manipulations of social-cultural context relevant elements and craftsmanship quality.

 One distinct expectation of premium product and brand is in its perceived quality.
-Quality in material & finishes, design and production craftsmanship, use of advance technique and technology etc… these echo the famous saying – “god’s in the details”.
+Quality in material & finishes, design and production craftsmanship, use of advanced technique and technology etc… these echo the famous saying – “god’s in the details”.

-In most case, the detail qualities are more important than the macro appeal when in comes to premium perceptions.
+In most case, the detail qualities are more important than the macro appeal when it comes to premium perceptions.
 That’s what make the differences from authentic premium product vs imitation products which only copied the looks but not the soul!

 Brand Amplify the Soul

-When we talking about the soul of premium-ness, it is impossible not to mention the prominence of its associate brand.
+When we talking about the soul of premium-ness, it is impossible not to mention the prominence of its associated brand.
 Where product design gives the face, body and blood of premium-ness, the brand amplify the soul.

 It takes two to tango – for better or worse

-In short, the product design and brand needs to work in seamless pairs to acheive best result in building successful business, or if they don’t, it will confuses the customers and destroy both all together.
+In short, the product design and brand needs to work in seamless pairs to acheive the best result in building a successful business, or if they don’t, it will confuses the customers and destroy both all together.

-Building successful & premium product and brand is not an easy task, and it require dedication, passion and vision of the business owner to cultivate with consistence & persistence.
+Building a successful & premium product and brand is not an easy task, and it require dedication, passion and vision of the business owner to cultivate with consistence & persistence.
 By successfully doing that, it will reward the business with loyal customers and sustainable long-term growth.